 International Business and Economics - BA, BS

 Outside of the classroom, our department works to provide all students with opportunities to enhance their St. Kate’s experience and increase the value they bring to organizations after graduation.
+Students can attend events hosted by the Minnesota Center for Diversity in Economics, such as “Socialism vs. Capitalism” or “The Economics of Immigration.”
 Economics Club is an outlet for students to engage with other passionate peers and local events.
 As an international business and economics major, students will gain practical experience through internship experiences that will prepare them to communicate and demonstrate their unique skills to potential employers.
 An internship in their major’s field will be an important way for students to gain practical experience.
 Students have interned at large and small organizations in the Twin Cities area such as Wells Fargo and Minnesota Environmental Partnerships.

 Career opportunities for women trained in international business and economics are very promising.
 Many stimulating and challenging careers for women are opening in what has until now been a male-dominated field.
 Our graduates have accepted jobs at institutions such as Wells Fargo, Post Consumer Brands, Robert Half, Minneapolis Grain Exchange, and Minneapolis Public Schools.
 Some alumnae continue on to graduate programs in international relations, business, economics, law, communication and organizational leadership.